Disney, Universal parks closing over coronavirus concerns

 WASHINGTON — Disney and Universal Studios theme parks in Florida and Southern California will be closed most of this month over concerns about the coronavirus.

-The theme parks are closing at the end of business on Saturday through the of the month of March.
+The theme parks are closing over the weekend through the month of March.

 According to a Disney Parks announcement, Disneyland's cast members and other crew who run the park will continue to be paid.
-Disneyland has around 31,000 employees.
+Disneyland will close Saturday, March 14, while Disney World Resort will close on Sunday, March 15.

 The closures come after California Gov. Gavin Newsom recommended the cancellation of gatherings across the state with 250 or more people.